fixicelo/pinyin-annotator/README.md

 - [Edge](https://microsoftedge.microsoft.com/addons/detail/pinyin-annotator/gigdgpgkjekfbafagikeghoflcachldl)
 - [Firefox](https://addons.mozilla.org/en-US/firefox/addon/pinyin-annotator/)

-2. Click on `Add to Chrome`, `Add to Firefox`, or the equivalent for your browser.
+2. Click `Add to Chrome`, `Add to Firefox`, or the equivalent for your browser.

 ## Key Features

-- 🎦 **Enhanced Video Streaming**: Integrate pinyin into Chinese subtitles (closed captions) on video streaming platforms such as Netflix, Disney+, YouTube, Bilibili, and more for an enriched viewing experience.
+- 🎦 **Enhanced Video Streaming**: Integrate pinyin into Chinese subtitles (closed captions) on platforms like Netflix, Disney+, YouTube, Bilibili, and more for an enriched viewing experience.
-- 🌐 **Cross-Browser Compatibility**: Works smoothly on Firefox and Chromium-based browsers (Chrome, Edge, Opera, Brave, and so forth), with forthcoming support for Safari.
+- 🌐 **Cross-Browser**: Works on Firefox and Chromium-based browsers (Chrome, Edge, Opera, Brave).
+Safari support coming soon.
-- 🀄 **Support for Simplified and Traditional Chinese**: Accommodates both Simplified (汉) and Traditional (漢) Chinese.
+- 🀄 **Simplified and Traditional Chinese**: Support both Simplified (简体) and Traditional (繁體) Chinese.
-- ✌️ **Easy Accessibility**: If you wish to view the pinyin of a few words only, simply highlight them and click the extension icon.
-This allows you to view the pinyin of the selected text without disrupting the entire page.
+- ✌️ **Easy Accessibility**: Highlight text and click the extension icon to view the pinyin of the selected text without disrupting the entire page.
-- 📃 **Transparent and Open-Source**: Unlike many browser extensions that do not disclose their code, leaving you uncertain about their operations, this extension allows you to review every line of code.
-Furthermore, you can build it yourself or contribute to it on GitHub.
-- ⚙️ **Flexible Display Options**: Choose to display or hide pinyin tone marks as per your preference.
+- 📃 **Open-Source**: You can review and contribute to the code on GitHub.
-- ⌨️ **Keyboard shortcut**: (experimental) Use default keyboard shortcut `Alt`(`Option` on macOS) + `Shift` + `P` to toggle annotation, or customize the shortcut to your liking.
+- ⌨️ **Keyboard shortcut**: Use `Alt`(`Option` on macOS) + `Shift` + `P` to toggle annotation (customizable).

 ## Planned Features (Pull Requests are Welcome)

-- Support for the Safari browser
+- Safari Support
-- Ability to customize unprocessed tags

 ## Known Issues (Pull Requests are Welcome)

-- When transitioning between pages on YouTube, the video titles may be displayed incorrectly.
+- Incorrect video titles when transitioning between pages on YouTube.

 ## Making production build